 Architect Firm Profile

-Prior to relocating to Monterey County, Thomas served several years on local planning boards in Marin County, including three terms as Chairman of the Larkspur Design Review Board.
+Prior to relocating to Monterey in 2005, Thomas served several years on local planning boards in Marin County, including three terms as Chairman of the Larkspur Design review Board.
 The firm continues to design projects for repeat and new clients in Marin County.
-Because of the universal appeal and timelessness of Hood-designed projects, many have been chosen for photoshoot locations for Pottery Barn, Restoration Hardware, Gap, and AT&T. His work has been featured on HGTV and is widely published.
+Because of the universal appeal and timelessness of Hood-designed projects, many have been chosen for photo shoot locations for Pottery Barn, Restoration Hardware, Gap and AT&T. His work has been featured on HGTV and is widely published.
 Relying on relationships going back over 20 years, Thomas Bateman Hood Architecture works with the best local contractors, engineers, and landscape architects.
 He has been called on by other architects to design for their own residences.

-Outside California, projects in Chicago, Sun Valley, and Nova Scotia have demanded construction expertise and an ability to think and sketch “on your feet” – skills honed during early design-build days in Chicago.
-A typical day in the field can mean verification of conditions, brainstorming, and on-the-spot sketches to reach a consensus with the owner and the construction team.
+Outside California, projects in Chicago, Sun Valley and Nova Scotia have demanded construction expertise and an ability to think and sketch “on your feet” – skills honed during early design-build days in Chicago.
+A typical day in the field can mean verification of conditions, brainstorming and on-the-spot sketches to reach concensus with the owner and the construction team.
 One memorable week on a distant job resulted in 50 field drawings with the owner and his construction team looking on.
 They were well under construction when the call came in to “work out the details.”
 Have pencil will travel was the motto.

-Heavily engaged in the not-for-profit arena, Thomas served as President of his local Rotary Club, children’s charity sponsor, and as Board President of the Monterey History and Art Association where he was instrumental in the rebranding and reopening of The Museum of Monterey.
+Heavily engaged in the not-for–profit arena, Thomas served as President of his local Rotary Club, children’s charity sponsor and as Board President of the Monterey History and Art Association where he was instrumental in the rebranding and re-opening of the The Museum of Monterey.
 His service continues as Consulting Facilities Architect and Designer/Installer of over a dozen exhibitions of historic artistic, historic, innovative and maritime focus.

 Recent works include projects in Monterey, Sonoma, Plumas, and Marin Counties, where a loyal clientele continues to seek his expertise and personal attention.